WHYAMERICASUCKS.COM

 Operations And Standards

-This page explains how the public site works: what gets published, how to read the page labels, what privacy promises are in place, and why the Secure Drop page is visible but not open for public submissions yet.
+This page states how the public site works: what gets published, what the page labels mean, what privacy promises are in place, and why Secure Drop may be visible while public intake is closed.

 Editorial standardsReader privacySource protectionCorrectionsMethodology